Paris-Developers/Mirror-TS/README.md

 Mirror is a multi-purpose Discord bot which provides fun, immersive and informative features for your discord server at no cost.

-Mirror is a for fun personal project for learning programming and computer science concepts through TypeScript, GitHub, and the Discord API.
+Mirror is a for-fun personal project for learning programming and computer science concepts through TypeScript, node-js, GitHub, and the Discord API.

 Mirror was created by Fordle#0001 and Phantasm#0001, with contributions from friends.

+Interested in adding Mirror to your server?
+Click [here](https://discord.com/api/oauth2/authorize?client_id=887766414923022377&permissions=139606649936&scope=bot%20applications.commands)

 ## Essential Commands